 Government per diem rooms are available with proper ID; you will need to call reservations and ask for the SANS government rate.
-These rates include high-speed Internet in your room and are only available through August 21, 2015.
-All reservations must be guaranteed with a deposit for the first night's guestroom and tax charge.
-If guaranteed by a credit card, the first night's guestroom and tax charge, per room, will be billed immediately to the cardholder's account.
+These rates include highspeed Internet in your room and are only available through May 19, 2015.

-Top 5 reasons to stay at Caesars Palace
+Top 5 reasons to stay at the Washington Marriott Wardman Park

-- All SANS attendees receive complimentary highspeed Internet when booking in the SANS block. - 2 No need to factor in daily cab fees and the time associated with travel to alternate hotels. - 3 By staying at Caesars Palace, you gain the opportunity to further network with your industry peers and remain in the center of the activity surrounding the training event. - 4 SANS schedules morning and evening events at Caesars Palace that you won't want to miss! - 5 Everything is in one convenient location!
+- All SANS attendees receive complimentary high-speed Internet when booking in the SANS block. - 2 No need to factor in daily cab fees and the time associated with travel to alternate hotels. - 3 By staying at the Washington Marriott Wardman Park, you gain the opportunity to further network with your industry peers and remain in the center of the activity surrounding the training event. - 4 SANS schedules morning and evening events at the Washington Marriott Wardman Park that you won't want to miss! - 5 Everything is in one convenient location!